 The oldest nuclear plants are now reaching their design lifetimes of 50 years and beyond.
-Nearly 30 of them are being or have been decommissioned.
+Nearly 30 of them in the US are being or have been decommissioned.
 It seems like an orderly process, doesn’t it?
 They are shut down, stripped of fuel and parts, cleaned up, hopefully removed and maybe the ground is left as clean as before the plant was built.
 Keep dreaming!

 A recent article in Chemical and Engineering News lays it all out.
 On the first page (See article) , we learn that the process of closing a plant was never included in the original design.
 There is no regulation controlling it.
 There is nowhere to put the fuel, so it is left lying around in ad hoc pools or tanks.
 There are lots of radioactive shells and cladding and tanks and pipes and other metal parts.
 (That is a whole scandal in itself as those may be cavalierly introduced into the regular scrap metal recycling streams with no warning.)
 Even the decommissioning process itself can take sixty years.
 Sixty years!
 While the original owner runs out of money, declares bankruptcy and cuts the workmen loose after five or ten years, leaving a radioactive hellhole for the public to pay for cleaning up.
 One might almost suspect that this was the original plan for financing the cleanup.
 On the second page we learn that there is no effective oversight by elected officials but the owners of the plants are left to their own devices.
 One city councilman from Del Mar California, near the now-shuttered San Onofre nuclear plant, is quoted as saying he wants the fuel removed quickly.
 He might just as well want angels to come down and fly around in the council chambers.
 The plant owners are beholden to no one, not even their shareholders.